sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

     - Supports Topic filters, difficulty chips, source and exam year filters, mirroring the Question Bank UI.
     - Middle area lists questions with stem preview and meta chips; right side lists **Selected questions** with drag-to-reorder and per-question mark override (optional future).
     - Summary footer shows: `X questions · Y total marks`.
+  - Reuse vs. exclusion of already-used questions:
+    - By default, the list shows **all** questions that match the filters, even if they were used in previous exams/quizzes, so teachers can intentionally reuse questions when they want.
+    - Above the list, provide an optional filter **"Exclude questions used in"** with a multi-select of existing exams/quizzes for this course.
+    - When one or more exams are selected, hide questions that were used there from the main list (future versions may also offer a "Show all questions" toggle to temporarily ignore this filter).
+    - Each question card can show a small chip like `Used in: Midterm 1, Practice 2`; this is informational only and **does not block** selecting that question again.
+  - Performance & UX for question loading:
+    - Question results must be **paginated** (e.g. page size 25–50) with a `Load more` button or infinite scroll; the UI should never load hundreds/thousands of questions in a single response.
+    - Filters and search trigger server-side queries; whenever filters change, the list resets to page 1 and shows a short loading/skeleton state instead of freezing.
+    - Selected questions are tracked in a dedicated "Selected" panel so they are preserved while scrolling, switching pages, or tweaking filters.

 - Student exam experience (preview behaviour):
   - Full-page layout with top bar showing breadcrumb, exam title, and `Time left` countdown plus a prominent **"Submit"** button.
   - Colored instruction banner summarizing total marks, negative marking, and rules.